-A preschool child sliding a loose foil ring along a striped pool noodle toward a matching color band.
+A preschool child sliding a loose foil ring along a striped pool noodle toward a chosen color band.

 Fine motorOT-adjacent supportTwo Hand CoordinationIndoor Table Or Floor Workspace